shubcoder/Shubham_Personal_Projects/README.md

 Welcome to my personal projects portfolio, here I will showcase what I've worked on in Python in my own time.
-I'm passionate about data science and eager to land a role enabling me to apply and strengthen my knowledge and skills.
+I'm passionate about data science and eager to apply and strengthen these skills further.

 Project 1 (Population Pyramid) :
   This project involved making use of publicly available data from the 2021 census to create a population pyramid showing the distributoin of male and female age groups.